 Executive Director Rob Cuff

-Rob Cuff is in his 14th year as the Executive Director of the Utah High School Activities Association, which administers and supervises education-based high school activities throughout the state of Utah.
+Rob Cuff is in his 14th year as the Executive Director of the Utah High School Activities Association (UHSAA), which administers and supervises education-based high school activities throughout the state of Utah.
 He joined the UHSAA team as an Assistant Director in 2001 after a successful career as an English teacher, athletic administrator and the head boys' basketball coach at Mountain View High School in Orem, Utah.

 Rob Cuff coached basketball for 12 years and was the head boys' basketball coach at Mountain View High School from 1994-2001.
 During those seven years, he guided the Bruins to seven consecutive top five state finishes, winning 83% of his state tournament games and compiling an incredible 23-5 state tournament record.
-Those state finishes included back to back 5A State Championships in 1998 and 1999, five trips to the final four and two Consolation Championships.
-His Bruin basketball teams won region championships four times.
-With an overall coaching record of 126 wins and 44 losses, he has the most boys' basketball coaching wins in Mountain View school history.
+Those state finishes included back to back 5A State Championships in 1998 and 1999.
+With an overall coaching record of 126-44 (.741), he has the most boys' basketball coaching wins in Mountain View school history.

 Cuff was a high school certified football referee for 12 years, officiating several state playoff games, including three state championship games.
 As a respected English teacher for many years, he was named Teacher of the Year in 1995.
 Prior to joining the UHSAA, he was the Athletic Director at Mountain View High School.

-Cuff earned his Master of Arts Degree in Education from the University of Phoenix and his Bachelor of Arts Degree in English from Brigham Young University.
-He served an LDS church mission to Dallas, Texas, and he graduated from Richfield High School, where he participated in several activities and sports.
+Cuff earned a Master of Arts Degree in Education from the University of Phoenix and a Bachelor of Arts Degree in English from Brigham Young University.
+He served a church mission to Dallas, Texas, and he graduated from Richfield High School, where he participated in several activities and sports.
 He was a member of a state football championship team and a state basketball championship team when he played for his father, Bob Cuff, a long-time coach at Richfield High School.

-Rob Cuff is married to the former Sonya Garner of Provo, Utah, and they are the parents of four children and recently became grandparents for the second time.
+Rob Cuff is married to the former Sonya Garner of Provo, Utah.
+They are the parents of four children and recently became grandparents for the second time.